 You can find this information by running the

-The table shows the network interface name under the Iface column (wlp6s0), and the LAN’s subnet under the Genmask (255.255.255.0).
-These values will be used throughout the remainder of this guide, so be sure to replace
+The output shows the network interface name under the Iface column (eth0), and the LAN’s subnet under the Genmask (255.255.255.0).
+These values will be used throughout the remainder of this guide, so replace

 route on your client.